Hydrodynamic gradient expansion in linear response theory: Convergence

+We are now ready to state our main result for a generic excitation: \begin{quote} The gradient expansion is a convergent series if the support of the hydrodynamic perturbations and their time-derivatives is smaller than the microscopic momentum scale $k_*$.
+If the support exceeds $k_*$ then the series is divergent; this includes the case of data which is not compactly supported. \end{quote} It follows that if the hydrodynamic series is convergent then its data is compactly supported with support that does not exceed $k_*$.\footnote{In the special case where only the shear channel is excited the appropriate notion of $k_* = |k_*^{(A)}|$. }

-Even if divergent, the partial sums of the gradient expansion only grow geometrically as long as the support of the initial data in $k$-space does not extend to infinity.
-If it does, this geometric divergence is enhanced to the factorial one known from the studies of expanding geometries~\cite{Heller:2013fn,Heller:2015dha,Dunne:2015eaa,Aniceto:2015mto,Heller:2016gbp,Heller:2016rtz,Heller:2018qvh}.
-The ambiguity of the sum is then related to the multi-sheeted structure of the dispersion relations $\omega(k)$ for $|k|>|k_*|$ \cite{Withers:2018srf, Grozdanov:2019kge, Grozdanov:2019uhi} and requires contributions from nonhydrodynamic modes to be resolved.
+Even if divergent, the partial sums of the gradient expansion only grow geometrically as long as the support of the hydrodynamic fields in $k$-space does not extend to infinity.
+If it does, this geometric divergence is enhanced to the factorial one known from the studies of expanding geometries~\cite{Heller:2013fn,Heller:2015dha,Basar:2015ava,Aniceto:2015mto,Heller:2016gbp,Heller:2016rtz,Heller:2018qvh}.

 For a flow without any symmetry restrictions, we can argue heuristically that the same convergence conditions hold.
 Let us focus again on the $A$-contribution to~\eqref{const_rel_grad_exp}.
 Truncating the series to $N$-th order results in